 - Join our meetings and workshops if you’re a writing enthusiasts from the Salem area, if you happen to be in the area, or if you are interested in a specific topic/speaker.

-- Contact us privately if you have a specific inquiry or an announcement to share with the chapter.
+- Contact us if you have a specific inquiry or something you’d like to share with the chapter co-chairs.

 All writers welcome.
 Join us!